Advance genetic research.

-We are conducting this study for two main reasons:
+We are conducting this study for three main reasons:

-- To improve our ability to provide detailed ancestry results for 23andMe customers with non-European ancestry.
+- To improve our ability to provide detailed ancestry results for 23andMe customers.

 - To contribute to general knowledge of how people migrated throughout the world over the last few thousand years.

 Being a research participant means that you agree to contribute your genetic and family origins information for research purposes.
 There are other aspects to being a research participant; we have summarized the most important ones below.
 If you have more questions, please contact us at global-genetics@23andMe.com.